Walk-in outpatient medical detoxification program providing withdrawal management, comfort, support and education for drug and alcohol recovery.

 Mental health and physical health are connected.
 Make sure your body is cared for too.
 Currently accepting new patients!

-The diagnosis, treatment and prevention of mental, emotional and behavioral disorders.
+The diagnosis, treatment and prevention of mental, emotional and behavioral disorders, medication management and psychiatric evaluations by Psychiatrists and Certified Nurse Practitioners.

 A community of people with shared mental and physical health and/or substance use disorder struggles working together to achieve their full potential.

-Services to help people with substance use problems and mental illnesses reclaim their lives.
+Services to help people with substance use problems reclaim their lives.

 Harbor will provide you with a tablet to help you stay connected to your provider